 - BLM dispersed campsites are usually located along secondary roads and may not be marked, meaning that they may be a little hard to find.
 Making sure you have a map of the location will greatly help you find your campsite.
 The best way to know that it is a free camp spot is to for signs that it has been previously used (flat/cleared ground, fire ring, tire marks).
 Some of these campsites you will have to walk in a little way to set up camp.

 - Campers should dispose of all of their waste properly and not pollute any of the surrounding areas.
 Learn about Leave No Trace Principles here.

 - Come prepared, there will be no picnic tables, showers, fire rings, restrooms, or electrical and water hookups.
 In some locations, you can obtain a fire permit if there are no fire restrictions in place.

 - When disposing of human waste make sure to dig a cat hole 6-8 inches deep and at least 200 feet away from any water source.
 These can include streams, creeks, rivers, etc.

 - When setting up camp make sure to do it at least 200 feet away from any water sources.

 Search BLM’s interactive map here so you can find free camping areas that will suit your needs.
-Don’t depend on Google Earth for BLM locations as they are not shown on their maps.
+You shouldn’t depend on Google Earth for BLM locations as they are not shown on their maps.

 The United States Forest Service (USFS) is an agency that belongs to the U.S. Department of Agriculture and manages over 193 million acres of land across the U.S. You can find some locations where they allow dispersed camping but there are a few key points that you need to know before doing so.
 You can view these key points on their website here along with some of their rules and regulations.